avaxman/INFOMGP-Practical1/README.md

-# INFOMGP - Skeleton for Practical 1 (Rigid-Body Simulation).
+# Skeleton for Practical 1: Rigid-Body Simulation

 This is the repository for the skeleton on which you will build your first exercise.
 Using CMake allows you to work and submit your code in all platforms.